joinpursuit/AC_4_Web/units/html/lessons/fetch/promises_update.md

 ### The Why?
 Using promises allows us to wait for certain code to finish execution prior to running the next bit of code.
 But why do we need that?
 Pretend that you had a website that loads data from an API call, and then process that data to display for the user.
 If we tried to process the data before actually getting any data back we'd end up with a blank website or an error.
-With with promises we can ensure synchronosity.
+With with promises we can ensure synchronicity.

 ### The States Of a Promise
 Promises have three states: